nasa/Transform-to-Open-Science-Book/Year_of_Open_Science_Guide/participants/readme.md

 Additionally, TOPS asks that:
 * Within a month of joining, a member of the participating organization adds the following to the JupyterBook page that TOPS will create on our Open Science Guide:
      * A brief description about how the organization supports open science
-     * A summary of the Year of Open Science goal the organization will be pursuing
+     * A summary of a Year of Open Science goal the organization will be pursuing for 2023
 * Each organization commits to sending at least one representative to TOPS’ virtual forums and/or workshops
 * Each organization adds a link on their website pointing to the TOPS Open Science Guide, and to encourage its members and/or employees to participate in TOPS' events